Azure/helm-elasticstack/README.md

 ## Kibana and Logstash

-You can now install the [kibana-logstash](charts/kibana-logstash) chart.
+You can install now the [kibana-logstash](charts/kibana-logstash) chart using the `deploy.sh` script available in the chart.
 Check the [README](charts/kibana-logstash/README.md) file for more details.

 ```console
 ./deploy.sh -n elk -d <DOMAIN> -v <KEYVAULT_NAME>